Kent State Men's Basketball Camps

 In his two seasons at Motlow, Steinburg turned a program that won only seven games in the season prior to his appointment into a national contender.
 In his first season at the helm in 2006-07, the Bucks compiled a 10-6 TJCCAA league record and a share of the Eastern Division regular season championship.
-In year two, given time to bring a full recruiting class aboard, Steinburg led Motlow to a school record 28-5 mark and a No. 15 final national ranking.
+In year two, given time to bring a full recruiting class aboard, Steinburg led Motlow to a school record 28-5 mark, was ranked as high as No.8, and completed finished with a No. 15 final national ranking.

-The 15-year coaching veteran is widely respected in coaching circles as a great teacher of fundamentals with a gift for evaluating and establishing relationships with prospective student-athletes.
+The 20-year coaching veteran is widely respected in coaching circles as a great teacher of fundamentals with a gift for evaluating and establishing relationships with prospective student-athletes.

 “Bobby Steinburg is one of the top recruiters in the country regardless of level,” says national recruiting analyst, Jerry Mullen, “His various coaching stops and engaging personality have enabled Steinburg to forge invaluable recruiting contacts both national and world-wide.”

-From 2001-2003 Steinburg served as top assistant at Bellarmine University in Louisville, Ky.
-He assisted in all areas of the Knight’s program including recruiting, on floor instruction, scouting, and academic development.
+From 2001-2003 Steinburg served as lead assistant at Bellarmine University in Louisville, Ky.

 Steinburg spent 2000-2001 coaching at the University of Idaho under one of the game’s great teachers, C. David Farrar.
 His appointment distinguished him among the youngest Division I full-time assistant coaches in the country at age 25.
 Prior to his stint at Idaho, Steinburg served two seasons as assistant coach and recruiting coordinator at Motlow.
-His back-to-back recruiting classes helped put Motlow in the national top-25 in the National Junior College Athletic Association for two straight seasons; a feat that has not been accomplished until the Bucks’ recent pre-season ranking of #12 by the Sporting News magazine.
-He began his coaching career as both a student and graduate-assistant coach under Farrar and former North Carolina Tar Heel, Randy Wiel at Middle Tennessee State University in Murfreesboro, Tenn.
+His back-to-back recruiting classes helped put Motlow in the national top-25 in the National Junior College Athletic Association for two straight seasons; a feat that has not been accomplished until Steinburg's return to the Bucks’ as head coach 2006-2008.
+He began his coaching career as both a student and graduate-assistant coach under Farrar, as well as and former North Carolina Tar Heel, Randy Wiel at Middle Tennessee State University in Murfreesboro, Tenn.